NumPy Element Wise Multiplication

 8. Multiplication NumPy Arrays With the * Operator

-# Find the multiplication with the * operator
+# Using the * operator

 arr2 = arr * arr1